 Case studies

-Which cities have successfully applied light pollution reduction strategies?
+Which cities have successfully applied ecosystem restoration strategies?
 What can we learn from them?

 Through the program, a range of methods to control invasive alien plants were used.
 These include: